Quazi Rashid-Un-Nabi

-Quazi Muhammad Rashid-Un-Nabi is a Major General of Bangladesh Army and Director General of Directorate General of Medical Service.
-He served as the Director General of the Department of Drug Administration.
+Quazi Muhammad Rashid-Un-Nabi is a major general of the Bangladesh Army and director general of the Directorate General of Medical Services.
+He served as the director general of the Directorate General of Drug Administration.

 Career

-Quazi Md Rashid-Un-Nabi Served as Commandant of Armed Forces Medical College and Director of Sir Salimullah Medical College, Mitford Hospital.
+Quazi Md Rashid-Un-Nabi was commandant of the Armed Forces Medical College and director of Sir Salimullah Medical College, Mitford Hospital.

-From 11 July 2024, he is serving as the Director General of the Department of Drug Administration.
+From 11 July 2024, he is serving as the director general of the Directorate General of Drug Administration.